Home Sweet Home Value

 Is solar really that big of a deal when it comes to your home’s worth?
 There’s always talk of it in the lists of advantages of solar energy, but just how much does solar add to property value?
 Whether you are considering installing solar on your home or thinking about buying a house that already has it, this is an important aspect to consider.

 Renovations to a bathroom, kitchen, or backyard have been around a much longer time.
 This makes it easier to quantify just how much they can raise the value of your home.
 But green technologies, like solar energy, don’t have all the same qualities to take into consideration.
-An updated kitchen might look nicer than before and could be easier to use and more energy-efficient with new appliances.
-But, solar panels have more of an effect on your home than just its appearance.
+While an updated kitchen might look nicer than before and could be easier to use and more energy-efficient with new appliances, solar panels have more of an effect on your home than just its appearance.

 The appeal of solar to someone thinking of buying your house is hard to predict.
 However, there are many resources that can prove what kind of positive impact a solar array can have on your real estate.
 One of the most enticing for homeowners is the decrease in cost of electricity.
 Saving on utility bills and having that money go toward something that is guaranteed to be better for the environment (when the utility company’s power generation might not be) tends to be a pretty big positive for most people.